 2. Tour the Biltmore Estate

-Visitors can now tour the 8,000 acre estate, including a stop at its vineyard, gardens, a tour of its organic farm, and 175,000 square foot home.
+Visitors can now tour the 8,000-acre estate, including a stop at its vineyard, gardens, a tour of its organic farm, and 175,000 square-foot home.
 The tours aren’t cheap, but we definitely think it’s worth the money.
 We took an audio tour and absolutely loved it.

 3. Go for a hike

 Asheville is surrounded by forests and mountains, making it a great place for hiking.
-There are dozens of hikes to try within a short 30 minute to hour drive, making it a perfect day or afternoon activity.
+There are dozens of hikes to try within a short 30-minute to an-hour drive, making it a perfect day or afternoon activity.
 During the summer, we hiked to Buttermilk Falls which was just under 3 miles roundtrip and great for all ages.
 Just be prepared for a crowd and come early, as this is one of the most popular trails for hiking in Asheville.

 We hiked Moore Cove while in Pisgah, which allows you to walk behind the waterfall!
-If you’re looking for different trails nearby, we highly recommend All Trails, which has both a free and paid version of their app for hiking.
+If you’re looking for different trails nearby, we highly recommend All Trails, which has both a free and paid version of its app for hiking.

 4. Visit the North Carolina Arboretum

 The North Carolina Arboretum is a great stop if you’re looking to spend some time in nature.
 They have a wide variety of plants and gardens with gorgeous vistas of the Pisgah National Forest.
-We visited close to Christmas time and they were preparing for special light show which happens for the Holidays.
+We visited close to Christmas time and they were preparing for a special light show which happens during the Holidays.

 5. Go tubing down the French Broad River

-If you’re coming to Asheville in the summer time a must-do activity is floating down the French Broad River.
+If you’re coming to Asheville in the summertime a must-do activity is floating down the French Broad River.
 Tubing in Asheville is an iconic activity that can be done in an afternoon or full day if you include stops at the many riverside restaurants, bars, or breweries like New Belgium.

 If you want to do it yourself, you can purchase tubes from a store and enter at the Hominy Creek River Park near the Biltmore or Carrier Park near downtown.
 Then take an Uber or cab back to your hotel once you get out of the river.
-But for most visitors it will be easier to book this experience through a tour company.
+But for most visitors, it will be easier to book this experience through a tour company.
 They will provide tubes, drop you off, and pick you up when you’re done floating.

-6. Visit one of the many Asheville waterfalls
+6. Visit one of Ashville’s gorgeous waterfalls

 The forests and mountains surrounding Asheville are home to close to 75 waterfalls.
-A short 15 to 30 minute drive in almost direction means you can enjoy a breathtaking view or cool off in the refreshing and brisk water of the falls.
+A short 15 to 30-minute drive in almost direction means you can enjoy a breathtaking view or cool off in the refreshing and brisk water of the falls.

 A few popular hikes and waterfalls in the area are Rainbow Falls, Catawba Falls, Bridal Veil Falls, and Crabtree Falls.

 Asheville North Carolina is a beer city.
 Home to roughly 20 breweries, it’s got no shortage of fantastic beer to try.
-Many breweries are located right along the river, making them the perfect stop on if you are tubing.
+Many breweries are located right along the river, making them the perfect stop if you are tubing.
 But a beer crawl is a must in this city.

 If we could only go to one brewery it would be Burial Beer Co.
-In our opinion it’s the best brewery in the city.
+In our opinion, it’s the best brewery in the city.
 Their beers were super flavorful, creative, and well-balanced.
 Plus their food menu was fantastic.

 If you’re looking for other recommendations for the best Asheville breweries to visit on your trip, make sure to check out this blog post that covers each of them individually.